robertdebock/ansible-probe/README.md

 Ansible Probe
 =============

-Use molecule with many distributions to generate that `platforms` part in `meta/main.yml`.
+Use molecule with many distributions to generate the `platforms` part in `meta/main.yml`.

 Usage
 -----

 1. Edit `combinations.yml`

+This file lists all combinations that should be tried.

 An example of `combinations.yml`: